RedBearLab/BLEMini/README.md

 Note:

-1. TI's bootloader (UBL) on the BLE Mini does not work on Windows 8.1, OSX and Linux.
+1. For firmware update, since TI's bootloader (UBL) on the BLE Mini does not work on Windows 8.1, OSX and Linux.
 Works fine on Windows 7.

 2. The CC254x SDK can only work on Windows platform (using IAR C Compiler).
 Suggest you using TI's CC Debugger for doing your own firmware.